hfcintergalactic/ApplicationDevelopmentInPython/docs/pbbt.md

 ![pbbt](img/pbbt_yaml_input_output_files.png)

 Basically we have 4 different input-output tests running over here.
 We provide different answers to the program and see whether everything matches correctly.

+The input output test cases are also defined in the Microsoft Word document testcases.docx, which is provided inside the [code folder](../code/)